griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 - :bold:`Selected Peptide information`

-  - Per-algorithm and HLA-allele MHC binding predictions for the selected peptide and its matched WT (IC50 and Percentile)
+  - Per-algorithm and HLA-allele MHC binding predictions for the selected peptide and its matched WT sequence (IC50 and Percentile)
   - Violin plot for the IC50 and Percentile predictions
-  - Elution and immunogenicity data for the selected peptide and its matched WT
+  - Elution and immunogenicity data for the selected peptide and its matched WT sequence

 For detailed descriptions on individual sections, please refer to :ref:`features <features_pvacview_label>` page.

 Regenerate Tiering
 ******************

-Additionally, you can regenerate the :ref:`Tiers <pvacseq_aggregate_report_tiers_label>` of variants by supplying a different set of parameter cutoffs from your original pVACseq run and pressing the ``Recalculate Tiering with new paramters`` button:
+The :ref:`Tiering <pvacseq_aggregate_report_tiers_label>` of variants can be adjusted without re-running pVACseq by supplying a different set of parameter cutoffs, then pressing the ``Recalculate Tiering with new paramters`` button:

 - :bold:`Allele-specific anchor calculations`

   Check this box to turn on allele-specific anchor calculations.
 If this option is unchecked, the following positions will be considered anchor
-  positions: 1, 2, n-1, and n
+  positions: 1, 2, n-1, and n (where n is the length of the peptide)

 - :bold:`Anchor contribution cutoff`

-  When the allele-specific anchor calculations option is chose, this is the contribution cutoff for determining which positions of an HLA allele are categorized as anchors.
+  When the "allele-specific anchor calculations" option is chosen, this is the contribution cutoff for determining which positions of an HLA allele are categorized as anchors.
 Previously, our lab has computationally predicted anchor positions for different hla alleles and peptide length combinations (`"Accurate neoantigen prediction depends on mutation position relative to patient allele-specific MHC anchor location" <https://www.biorxiv.org/content/10.1101/2020.12.08.416271v1>`_).
   These predictions are normalized probabilities representing the likelihood of each position of the peptide to participate in anchoring to the HLA allele.
 Upon the user specifying the contribution cutoff, the application calculates which positions will be included such that their probabilities add up to equal/more than the specified cutoff.
 (For example: if positions 2 and 9 have normalized probabilities of 0.4 and 0.5 and the user specified the cutoff to be 0.8